Transmit data to Analog Devices FMCOMMS board

 The Analog Devices FMCOMMS Transmitter block has an optional lost samples output port.
 When this port is active, it outputs a logical signal that indicates whether the block is processing data in real time.
 If the block is not keeping up with the hardware, the signal goes high.

 This port is a useful diagnostic tool for determining real time operation of the blocks.
-If your model is not running in real time, see SDR Processing Errors and Fixes.
+If your model is not running in real time, see Xilinx FPGA-Based Radio Processing Errors and Fixes.